felix-nathan/Pizza/README.md

 Copyright (c) 2020 Moringa School

-Permission is hereby granted free of charge to any person obtaining a copy of this software and associated documentation files
+Permission is hereby granted free of charge to any person obtaining a copy of this software and associated documentation files to deal in software without restriction.

+## Collaborate
+For more information you can reach me out via (email) (felixxnathann@gmail.com).